magicsandbox-ai/magicsandbox/packages/js/dev/README.md

 You can then run `npm run dev MyApp`, which will start a local dev server.
 Open [magicsandbox.ai?app=magicsandbox.DevLocal](https://magicsandbox.ai?app=magicsandbox.DevLocal) to see your App and start making changes.

-Run `npm run magicsandbox --help` to see more command line options.
+Run `npx magicsandbox --help` to see more command line options.

 ## Publishing